Prince Paul (producer): 1980s and 1990s

 In 2012, Paul spoke openly in an interview about the possibility of doing another De La Soul album after Maseo had made some public comments about a reunion.
 In the interview, Paul states that he asked the members of De La Soul to work on a new album on and off since 1999.
 Though he wanted to do a reunion at one time, it seemed in the interview he had moved past the idea, partially because of the far more restrictive sampling laws that exist today.
-He said, "It’s nice to think about it, but I kind of like where we left it.
+He said, "It's nice to think about it, but I kind of like where we left it.
 There would be so many expectations.
-For me to do another De La record, I don’t think I could really live up to it.
-Especially in a day and age where I can’t openly sample like that."
+For me to do another De La record, I don't think I could really live up to it.
+Especially in a day and age where I can't openly sample like that."

-Paul later released Throwback to the Future with his Brazilian hip hop fusion group BROOKZILL! in 2016.
-In 2017 Prince Paul helped score the Gimlet Media podcast Mogul about hip-hop scene-maker Chris Lighty.
+Paul continued to provide occasional contributions to various products in the 2010s and 2020s.
+In 2016, he collaborated with Brazilian hip hop fusion group Broozkill! on an album titled Throwback to the Future.
+In 2017 Prince Paul helped to score Mogul, a Gimlet Media podcast about hip-hop scene-maker Chris Lighty.
+In 2020, Prince Paul co-produced the Gorillaz song "Pac-Man" for the band's Song Machine web series.

 In 2017, Prince Paul joined the Creators Advisory Board of Tracklib.
-In an interview with Tracklib, Prince Paul stated that "I know Tracklib will help (producers) because it will give everybody an opportunity to sample without having to look over their shoulder.".
+In an interview with Tracklib, Prince Paul stated that "I know Tracklib will help (producers) because it will give everybody an opportunity to sample without having to look over their shoulder."

-In 2020, Prince Paul co-produced the Gorillaz song "Pac-Man" for the band's Song Machine web series.
-This was Prince Paul's first contribution to Gorillaz, whose 2001 debut album was produced by Prince Paul's long-time friend and collaborator Dan The Automator, who he co-founded Handsome Boy Modeling School with in 1999.